-Table 1 is a financial summary of the Council's activities through September 30, 2016, prepared by Scheffel Boyle.
+Table 1 is a financial summary of the Council's activities through September 30, 2017, prepared by Scheffel Boyle.

 Revenue from a dedicated sales tax is used to support the Council's ongoing design and construction activities.
-Sales tax revenue showed substantial growth in 2009, 2010 and 2011 coming out of the recession, growth was slowed in 2012, declined in 2013, but has reached new highs in 2014, 2015, and 2016.
+Sales tax revenue showed substantial growth 2009 thru 2011 coming out of the recession.
+Growth was slowed in 2012, declined in 2013, but has reached new highs the last four years.
+The amount collected in 2017 was \$12,031,070.
 (See Figure 3).

-The Council issued bonds in the amount of \$94,195,000 in November 2010.
+The Council issued bonds for \$94,195,000 in November 2010.
 After setting aside funds for a debt service reserve and costs of issuance, \$87 million was available to fund construction of the FEMA Certification Levee System Improvements.
 In December 2015, additional bonds were issued providing \$77.5 million in funds for the 500-Year Authorized Level of Protection Projects.
-The Council will meet its goal of achieving FEMA certification in 2018 utilizing only the revenues available from the dedicated FPD sales tax.
+The Council will meet its goal of achieving FEMA certification in 2019 utilizing only the revenues available from the dedicated FPD sales tax.

-Figure 3 Flood Prevention District Sales Tax Trends 2009-2012-2015-2016
+Figure 3 Flood Prevention District Sales Tax Trends 2009-2012-2015-2016-2017